3D Temperature Mapping of Solar Photospheric Fine Structure Using Ca II H Filtergrams

 The temperature dependence of the depth scale leads to each pixel being assigned a slightly different column mass.
-In order to compute temperature maps for a uniform depth per filter position, the temperature stratification per pixel, as given by the seven images and the equations above, is interpolated with a cubic spline to a common depth scale.
+In order to compute temperature maps for a uniform depth-per-filter position, the temperature stratification per pixel, as given by the seven images and the equations above, is interpolated with a cubic spline to a common depth scale.